Barry Alvarez says he'll retire after a 31-year tenure with the Badgers as football coach, athletic director

 Alvarez presided over the construction of a multi-sport training facility at Camp Randall as athletic director.
 The school has plans to renovate the south end of the football stadium to convert bleachers into in-demand premium seating and build a student-services addition onto the Kohl Center.

 The role of a collegiate athletic director has been transformed while Alvarez has been in the seat, Schlereth said.
-Former football coaches like Alvarez used to be commonplace in the job; now they're rare.
+Former football coaches such as Alvarez used to be commonplace in the job; now they’re rare.

 “Now that role of an AD is one where you still have to manage the coaches, but it’s very much a business-centric mindset to what you’re doing,” Schlereth said.
 “It’s how well can you fundraise as opposed to ‘Oh, I’m the former coach and I just help build schedules.’”